SAE Collegiate Design Series

 About SAE Clean Snowmobile Challenge®

-The SAE International Clean Snowmobile Challenge (CSC) is an engineering design competition for college and university student members that challenge engineering students to reengineer an existing snowmobile to reduce emissions and noise.
-Their modified snowmobiles will compete in a variety of events including emissions, noise, fuel economy/endurance, acceleration, handling, static display, cold start and design.
+The SAE International Clean Snowmobile Challenge (CSC) program is an engineering design competition for undergraduate and graduate students.
+The program provides participants with the opportunity to enhance their engineering design and project management skills by applying learned classroom theories in a challenging competition that tests their designs to reengineer an existing snowmobile to reduce emissions and noise.
+Participants’ modified snowmobiles will compete in a variety of events including emissions, noise, fuel economy/endurance, acceleration, handling, static display, cold start and design.

 The CSC Rules Committee makes changes to the competition each year to keep the competition fresh and to present new engineering challenges.
 CSC is primarily an "engine" competition however the underlying theme has remained consistent to engineer a clean and quiet trail sled.
 Current trail sleds are engineered to these standards, but it is possible to achieve more.
 Noise levels can be reduced and cleaner fuels can lead to lower emissions.

 Competition Objective for IC Engines